jsplumb/jsplumb/README.md

 jsPlumb reluctantly uses GitHub's pedestrian issue tracker for enhancements and bugs.
 But please do check the [Google Group](https://groups.google.com/forum/?fromgroups#!forum/jsplumb) before posting an issue, particularly if you're just asking a question.

 ## Requirements
+- Vanilla

+Vanilla jsPlumb (`dom.jsPlumb-x.x.x.js`) has no external dependencies and offers support for touch devices out of the box.
 - jQuery:

 jsPlumb requires jQuery 1.3.x or later; it has been tested on 1.3.2, 1.4.x, 1.5.x, 1.6.x, 1.7.x, 1.8.x and 1.9.x.
 To support dragging, you will need jQueryUI 1.7.x or 1.8.x.
 NOTE: jQuery 1.8.x only works with jQueryUI 1.8.22 and above.